Herrington Manor State Park

-Herrington Manor State Park is a public recreation area on 365 acre in Garrett County, Maryland.
-The focal point of the state park is 53 acre Herrington Lake.
+Herrington Manor State Park is a Maryland state park on 365 acre in Garrett County, Maryland.
+The focal point of the park is 53 acre Herrington Lake.
 The park lies adjacent to Swallow Falls State Park, approximately 4 mi north of Oakland.
 Both parks are managed by the Maryland Department of Natural Resources.

 History

 The park is named for the manor house built by real estate investor Abijah Herrington in the mid-1800s.
 The property was purchased by the state in 1935 as part of state forest development.
 The Civilian Conservation Corps subsequently dammed Herrington Creek to create the park's 53 acre lake.
 In 1964, the manor house was demolished and Herrington Manor State Park was established.

 Activities and amenities

 The park offers swimming, fishing, boating, twelve miles of hiking and biking trails, and rental cabins.